Article by Dean Ravenscroft, Ph.D. - Updated 17th Oct 2023

 Whether growing from seed, cuttings, or divided plants the Wisteria should be grown singly and located in either a sunny or partially shaded part of the garden that has a rich and moist soil with good drainage.

-Wisteria vines such as the Chinese kidney bean are climbers and require something to grow on such a trellis or a wall.
+Wisteria vines are climbers and require something to grow on such a trellis or a wall.

 They like a moist soil so keep well watered and supply with a mulch in the spring.
 Feed with a fertilizer that is low in nitrogen.